Patient-specific solution of the electrocorticography forward problem in deforming brain: Methods

-Using the methodology described below, we created the following three models for comparison of the different modeling approaches: \begin{enumerate} \item \emph{unwarped} model based on preoperative (unwarped) image data with actual electrode positions identified from postoperative CT; \item \emph{projected} model based on preoperative (unwarped) image data with electrode positions projected from their actual locations identified from postoperative CT onto the cortical surface; and \item \emph{warped} model based on postoperative (warped) image data predicted by biomechanics-based image registration with actual electrode positions identified from postoperative CT. \end{enumerate}
+We created the following three models for comparison of the different modeling approaches: \begin{enumerate} \item \emph{unwarped} model based on preoperative (unwarped) image data with actual electrode positions identified from postoperative CT; \item \emph{projected} model based on preoperative (unwarped) image data with electrode positions projected from their actual locations identified from postoperative CT onto the cortical surface; and \item \emph{warped} model based on postoperative (warped) image data predicted by biomechanics-based image registration with actual electrode positions identified from postoperative CT. \end{enumerate}